 Remember that the smaller the pieces are the quicker they will get tender.
 If you cook it too long all that will happen is the beef may start to get shredded and potatoes will start to break down more and more.

 You could almost follow the same steps to make a chicken stew or pork stew as well.
-I’d use breasts and maybe a pork roast for these ideas.
+I’d use breasts and maybe a smoked pork roast for these ideas.

 - You always want to start off by preheating your pellet smoker to 180 degrees F. Rub each side of the meat with a dry rub recipe of your choice.